elifsorguc/MachineLearning-PCA-LogReg/README.md

 pip install notebook

 # Dataset
+"fake" and "mnist" folders should be with source files.
-Make sure the path for datasets are correct in all files.
+If you have any issue with reading dataset make sure the path for datasets are correct in all files, and check the current directory you are in the terminal.

 # PCA Analysis
 To run the first question (pcaanalysis.py):